Struct KeyValidator

 fn server_channel_open_direct_tcpip( &mut self, channel: Channel<Msg>, host_to_connect: &str, port_to_connect: u32, originator_address: &str, originator_port: u32, session: &mut Session, ) -> impl Future<Output = Result<(), Self::Error>> + Send

-Called when the server opens a direct tcp/ip channel.
+Called when the server opens a direct tcp/ip channel (non-standard).

 §